PolarisSS13/Polaris/code/modules/overmap/README.md

 On creation console seeks a ship overmap object corresponding to this zlevel and links it.
 Clicking with empty hand on it starts steering, Cancel-Camera-View stops it.
 Helm console relays movement of mob to the linked overmap object.
 Helm console currently has no interface.
-All travel happens instanceously too.
+All travel happens instantaneously too.
 Sector shuttles are not supported currently, only ship shuttles.

 *************************************************************